Skip to Content

 seedlings emerging from the soil.

-The cooler months are ideal for growing seeds if you’re interested in doing so.
+The cooler months are ideal for growing seeds if you’re interested.
 Early spring and late winter are the best periods to plant seeds because cooler regions tend to produce germination.
-Start seeds of cold-sensitive plants about 2 months before the last expected frost date in your area.
+Start seeds of cold-sensitive plants about two months before your area’s last expected frost date.
 These cold-sensitive plants require warmer temperatures, so starting late is favorable.

-If you’re not sure what to do on seed preparation on seed-starting trays, we got your back.
+We’ve got your back if you’re unsure what to do on seed preparation on seed-starting trays.
 Here is a guide on how to start seeds in a greenhouse using seed-starting trays.

 How to Use Seed Starting Trays to Start Seeds in a Greenhouse